Bedrock-OSS/bedrock-wiki/docs/scripting/troubleshooting.md

 ## Error Reference

 These errors can be a helpful debugging your code, but the reported problem isn't always immediately clear.
-Most of the errors are common in most JavaScript engines, so most of the following errors can be found with a search on a search engine (e.g. Google Search).
+Most of these errors are common in JavaScript engines, so they can be found with a search on a search engine (e.g. Google Search).

 You can learn more about each Error class in `MDN` by clicking the link below each error names.